Skip to main content

 Exterior Cameras (B-pillar and Fenders)

-3. Gently wipe camera lens
+3. Gently wipe the camera lens in one direction

-4. Use dry cloth to remove streaks
+4. Use a dry section of the cloth to remove streaks

-5. Check for water spots or residue
+5. Check for water spots or residue under direct light

 Forward-Facing Cameras (Behind Windshield)

-2. Use isopropyl alcohol for stubborn spots
+2. Use 99% isopropyl alcohol (DE) / 99% IPA (US) for stubborn spots or film buildup

-4. Check for condensation between glass layers
+4. Check for condensation between glass layers — if you see fogging, the windshield seal has failed

 Rear Camera